- If your laptop battery is draining while the device isn't powered on, you need a rapid fix.

 - Press Windows Key + R and enter regedit.
 Now press Enter or click OK.

-- When Registry Editor opens, in the left pane go to the HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlPower In the right pane, double-click the CsEnabled DWORD.
+- In the right pane, double-click the CsEnabled DWORD.

 - Set the Value Data to 0 and click OK to save changes.

-If your battery has reached its charging limit cycle, it’s possible that issues with it will start occurring.
 To fix this problem, it’s advised that you replace your laptop battery and check if that helps.
-Before you replace your battery, it’s advised that you check your laptop battery health.
+Before that, check your laptop battery health first.

 If the battery is nearing its power cycle limit, perhaps this is a good time to replace it.